EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -   We can also set the Fallback LOCALE to a specific language

 -   Currently, we use the URL to change the language based on its state.
 However, we could store the language in the session instead.
 By creating a middleware to check the session for the locale, we can dynamically set the language.

+##  ARTISAN CONSOLE

+-   The Artisan console command is a command-line interface provided by the Laravel framework.

+-   Artisan commands are designed to help developers interact with their Laravel application and automate common tasks such as running migrations, creating files, clearing caches, and more.

+-   Artisan commands are executed using the php artisan prefix, followed by the specific command.

+-   To create a new command, run this command:  ====>>   php artisan make:command CreateUserCommand

+-   Signature   ====>>   This is the command itself example php artisan make:command. so the "make:command" is a signature

+-   Description  ====>>   This is the description of the command.

+-   Changed the default signature to  ====>>   user:create.   and the default description to  ====>>   Create a new user